reef-technologies/handbook/README.md

 There has been a point here about armed rocket navigation systems, but then someone said a low quality navigation system may cause the rocket to miss (hit something/someone else), then the attacker would fire another one (and maybe miss again due to the same bug).
 So that point is no longer clearly a no-go.

+## Opensource

+When there is no task for you in commercial projects, don't worry - before someone find task for you, you can work on opensource projects and get paid for it!
+Opensource has lower priority than commercial projects for clients, but it sometimes happens that there is no commercial task for you.
+Time spent on opensource developing should be billed on `INTERNAL / opensource development`.
+When you find some interesting opensource projects or event particular issues in there, don't be shy to write about it on `#opensource-candidates` channel on slack.

+When coming to start work on opensource project, ensure that it is forked to our github.
+Than create branch for it and develop your changes there.
+When finished, ask other company developers for review.
+And finally, when review is done, submit a pull request to the original project repository.
+Because this code is opensourced and public, we want to ensure the best possible quality of code released by members of our company.

 ## Safety of your workspace

 All data related to company **must** be stored in the virtual machine, image of which is stored on an encrypted volume.
 This practice prevents potential data leaks, i.e. when your computer get stolen.
 There are a few exceptions, you will read about them later.